synapsecns/synapse-contracts/contracts/router/docs/README.md

 | deadline      | uint256 | Deadline for the swap, or tx will revert                             |
 | rawParams     | bytes   | Raw bytes parameters that will be passed to the router adapter       |

+`SwapQuery` structure is used to encode the parameters for the swap that will be performed on the given chain.
+It is used for both origin and destination chain swaps.
+While these structs could be constructed manually, it is recommended to use `routerSDK.bridgeQuote()` function to obtain them.
+Alternatively, one could interact with `SynapseRouterV2` contracts directly.

+- A separate contract `routerAdapter` is used to perform the swap.
   > For swaps using Default Pools `routerAdapter` is set to `synapseRouterV2` address, which inherits from `DefaultAdapter`.
 These are whitelisted pools that allow swaps between correlated tokens.
   >
   > - Alternative adapters can be used to perform complex swaps, but only on the origin chain.
   > - Only whitelisted pools are allowed for destination swaps, therefore only `synapseRouterV2` can be used as `routerAdapter` on the destination chain.
   > - `routerAdapter` for both `originQuery` and `destQuery` can be set to `address(0)`, which will skip the swap on the given chain.
+This might be necessary if user wishes to start from the bridge token on origin chain, or end with the bridge token on destination chain.

-> Note: `minAmountOut` and `deadline` are used to prevent front-running attacks.
+- `minAmountOut` and `deadline` are used to prevent front-running attacks.
->
   > - If swap on origin chain fails, the whole transaction will revert, and no bridging happens.
   > - If swap on destination chain fails, user receives the bridged token on destination chain instead of `tokenOut`.
+- `rawParams` is used to pass the information about how exactly the swap needs to be performed to the `routerAdapter`.
+  > Different adapters will implement different encoding for the `rawParams`.

 ### Bridging workflow